ajmeyghani/toaster/README.md

 `clear()`:

 If you want to clear the active toast, simply call `toaster.clear()`.
+Returns a promise when the toasts are removed.
+Resolves with the number of toasts removed.

 ### `Initialization`